gwenf/awesome-free-code-camp-resources/README.md

 1. It's also important to learn git and the command line.
 Here is a good resource that takes you step by step through learning git and also check out Learn the Command Line the Hard Way by David Shaw.

-If you need any additional motivation, have any questions, or just want to give me some feedback, e-mail me: gwenfaraday@gmail.com.
+If you have any questions, suggestions, or feedback, e-mail me:

+*gwenfaraday@gmail.com.*